austimkelly/secretsynth/README.md

 See [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for more information.
 You will only need the ability to list repositories so the script will know what to checkout via `git checkout`

-2. Modify script variables:

-* `DRY_RUN` - True to only print commands to the console, no execution.
-* `ORG_TYPE` - Set to `user` or `org` depending on the type of target.
-* `TARGET` - The name of the GitHub user or organization to scan.

-3. Review [.gitleaks.toml](./org-scan/.gitleaks.toml) for path and file exclusions.
+2. Review [.gitleaks.toml](./org-scan/.gitleaks.toml) for path and file exclusions.
 Modify as necessary.

 Gitleaks can generate a lot of false positives out of the box.
 So review results carefully and add exclusions as necessary to minimize false positives.

-4. Run the script from the `org-scan` directory:
+3. Run the script from the `org-scan` directory:

-`python gitleaks-org-scan.py`
+Example: Running on a personal owner account:

+`python3 gitleaks-org-scan.py --org-type users --owners austimkelly`

+Example: Running on multiple organizations:

+`python3 gitleaks-org-scan.py --org-type orgs --owners org1,org2,org3`

+Example: Cleaning up source and scanning artifacts:

+`python3 gitleaks-org-scan.py --clean`

 ## Reports

 After the script has finished running, you can find the consolidated report in the `report_concat.csv` file in the working directory.
 Individual reports for each repository are located in the `./reports` directory.

-Please note that the script must be run with sufficient permissions to access the target repositories.
+Here's an example of the output:

 ![report](./doc/secrets_report.png)